-The NMU Writing Center employs undergraduates and graduate tutors, with majors ranging from English to Biology that are excited about expression and communication.
-Each has gone through an intensive hiring and training process that includes coursework and continuing education and support.
+The NMU Writing Center employs undergraduates and graduate tutors, with majors ranging from English to Biology, who are excited about expression and communication.
+Each has gone through an intensive hiring and training process that includes coursework and continuing professional development.

-To read more about the role of writing tutors and what exactly we do in the NMU Writing Center, check out a paper written by Michelle, a graduated Writing Center tutor: Michelle’s paper on what tutors do in the Writing Center.
+To read more about the role of writing tutors and what exactly we do in the NMU Writing Center, check out a paper about what tutors do in the Writing Center written by Michelle, a former Writing Center tutor.